Heart bypass surgery - discharge

 Off-pump coronary artery bypass - discharge; OPCAB - discharge; Beating heart surgery - discharge; Bypass surgery - heart - discharge; CABG - discharge; Coronary artery bypass graft - discharge; Coronary artery bypass surgery - discharge; Coronary bypass surgery - discharge; CAD - bypass discharge; Coronary artery disease - bypass discharge

-Heart bypass surgery creates a new route, called a bypass, for blood and oxygen to go around a blockage in the coronary artery to reach your heart muscle.
+Heart bypass surgery creates a new route, called a bypass, for blood and oxygen to go around one or more blockages in the coronary arteries to reach your heart muscle.
 The surgery is used to treat coronary heart disease.
 This article discusses what you need to do to care for yourself when you leave the hospital.

 Taking your carotid pulse